 The lack of women in the tech workforce is quite staggering.
 While women constitute nearly half of all employed adults in the US, the number drops to 25% when considering computing and mathematical roles.

-Additionally, women have also reported being underrepresented in business meetings and industry bodies.
+Women have also reported being underrepresented in business meetings and industry bodies.

-Though the percentage of women in IT leadership roles has grown from 21% in 2018 to 24% the following year, nearly twice the number of men feel likely to get promoted to executive roles.
+Though the percentage of women in IT leadership roles has grown from 21% in 2018 to 24% the following year, nearly twice the number of men feel likely to get promoted to executive positions.